robertbaker13/phase-0-handbook/office-hours.md

 Please note: office hours are times to get help with concepts in the Phase 0 curriculum.
 We know that many of you take some extra time to work on other projects you want help on, but advanced questions from these projects should wait for DBC on site.

-*If the guide who created the session is not there, please email Phase 0 at <mailto:phase0@devbootcamp.com>.
+*If the guide who created the session is not there, please email <mailto:phase0@devbootcamp.com>.